 - Student-Initiated Study Abroad

-Second- and third-year students may participate in eight international exchange programs:
+Second- and third-year students may participate in 10 international exchange programs:

 - Bucerius Law School, Germany | Program Info